MineToPower/minetopower.github.io/index.md

 header:
   title: Swap & Ride
   text: >
-    Mineto Power Corp. is an eMobility power management company building EV infrastructure for B2B, B2C and B2G in ASEAN countries, supporting government initiatives for the mass ridership transition from Internal Combustion Engine (ICE) motorcycles to electric (EV) motorcycles.
+    Mineto Power Corp. is an eMobility power management company building EV infrastructure for B2B, B2C and B2G in ASEAN countries, supporting government initiatives for the mass ridership transition from Internal Combustion Engine (ICE) motorcycles to electric (EV) motorcycles. <br><br>SWAP FOR A BETTER FUTURE
   action: # action button is optional
     label: Find Out More
     url: '#about'